 Positive body language has a direct impact on our state of mind accoeding to research in the European Journal of Social Psychology.
 When we stand or sit with good posture, we feel more confident.
 Therefore, make sure you have good posture before continuing.

-To start to feel condiment, we want to use mudras, which are hand gestures used in yoga.
+To start to feel confident, we want to use mudras, which are hand gestures used in yoga.

 Manipura is the source of self-esteem, confidence, and personal empowerment.
 Therefore, opening this chakra naturally builds confidence.